 “I never wanted to go near the mill[…] I really didn’t like the mill.
 At all”– Mrs Yates

-Across England in the 18th-century cotton and textile mills emerged throughout northern towns and still to this day remain as visual testaments to Britain’s industrial past.
+Across England in the 1800s cotton and textile mills emerged throughout northern towns and still to this day remain as visual testaments to Britain’s industrial past.
 The mills were essential to Britain’s place and dominance as the world’s first industrial nation and Lancashire’s textile industry was at the forefront of innovation.
-Interestingly, in 1853 Lancashire provided the world, ‘over 30% of its cotton goods and accounted for over half the nation’s exports.’
+Interestingly, in 1853 Lancashire provided the world with ‘over 30% of its cotton goods and accounted for over half the nation’s exports.’
 (Phelps, Gregory, Miller and Wild, n.d.).
 The statistics alone show the dominance that cotton mills had over British society and economy in the nineteenth century.

-She belonged to a working-class family and Mrs Yates was sent to work in the mill at the young age of 10.
-Her father worked in the card room and her mother tried her best to make money whilst simultaneously looking after her 4 children.
+She belonged to a working-class family and Mrs Yates was sent to work in the mill at the young age of ten.
+Her father worked in the card room and her mother tried her best to make money whilst simultaneously looking after her four children.
 Her mother’s jobs consisted of laundry washing for villagers and child-minding.
 Sadly, the child-minding had fatal consequences for two of her children after they both contracted measles from a child her mother took in.
 It seemed there was a risk of danger wherever there was work for the working-classes.

 Front Cover of the Granada Interview Transcript